liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

     indexer.reindex(entry);

-These are the same two lines that you added to `addEntry` and the rationale for adding them is the same.
+These are the same two lines that you added to `addEntry`, and the rationale for adding them is the same.

 Finally, add the following lines to `deleteEntry`, after `entry =